JHU-PL-Lab/www-fpse/coding.md

   * [GADT's](http://caml.inria.fr/pub/docs/manual-ocaml/gadts.html).

 * Part III documents the tools.
 We will use some of the standard tools but third parties have improved on many of them.
 See below in the Tools list where we give "our" list of tools.
-* Part IV describes the standard libraries; we will mainly use Jane Street's base which replaces these, but we may look at a few of the [standard library modules](http://caml.inria.fr/pub/docs/manual-ocaml/stdlib.html).
+* Part IV describes the standard libraries; we will primarily use Jane Street's `Core` which replaces these with more modern versions.
+[Core documentation](https://ocaml.janestreet.com/ocaml-core/latest/doc/core/Core/index.html) is not particularly readable currently, you will need to look into `Core_kernel` which it extends to find most of the libraries.
+For example here is the [`List`](https://ocaml.janestreet.com/ocaml-core/latest/doc/core_kernel/Core_kernel/List/index.html) module documentation.

 ### The FPSE OCaml Toolbox